omerXfaruq/School-Projects/cmpe250-project2/README.md

-C++ discrete event simulation project
+## C++ discrete event simulation project
+_By FarukOzderim_
+Further information can be obtained from the description.